annsudo/katacoda-scenarios/Monolithic to micro services/step2.md

 ## Port 8082

-We will be running and testing several micro servises simultaneously.
-Let´s define a special port which this servise will run on
+We will be running and testing several microservices simultaneously.
+Let´s define a special port which this service will run on

 In `monolithic-to-microservices/start-microservices/podcast-info-service/src/main/resources/application.properties`{{open}}